ethstorage/ethstorage-doc/storage-provider-guide/configuration.md

 ## Configuration to run es-node

-The full list of options that you can use to configure an es-node are as follows:
+The full list of options that you can use to configure an es-node is as follows:

 |Name|Description|Default|Required|
 |---|---|---|---|